 When you browse other stores, look at their offerings, best selling lists, and promoted products.

 Many stores have a tremendous amount of data and employ entire departments to organize their sales and select their products.
 Use that information to your benefit.
 Browse a lot, and browse frequently.
-It’ll help you come up with the best products to dropship.
+It’ll help you find the perfect dropshipping products to sell online through your storefront.

-Here’s a link list of stores and resources you should look at regularly:
+Here’s a list of stores and resources you should look at regularly:

 When you find any dropshipping ideas that pique your interest, add them to your product list.